 2. Grow market share by 15% by the end of the year.

 This mobile phone sales company wants to increase their share of the market by 15%.

 Specific: 15% is specific.
 They also add to this, the geographical areas they wish to target and particular products to promote.

-Measurable: internal systems allow for market share to be monitored and reported on a monthly basis.
+Measurable: Using internal systems they can monitor and report on a monthly basis.

 Relevant: feeds directly into company success and growth

 Time-bound: the specific end date provides a clear target, time wise.